FragLand/minestat/.github/README.md

 MineStat is a Minecraft server status checker.

-You can use these classes/modules in a monitoring script to poll multiple Minecraft servers or to let visitors see the status of your server from their browser.
+You can use these classes/modules in a monitoring script to poll multiple Minecraft servers, include similar functionality in a Discord bot, or to let visitors see the status of your server from their browser.
 MineStat has been ported to multiple languages for use with ASP.NET, FastCGI, mod_perl, mod_php, mod_python, Node.js, Rails, Tomcat, and more.

 If you are planning to host MineStat on a shared webhost, make sure that the provider allows outbound sockets.